Manhattan Waterfront Greenway: Hudson River Greenway

 Travelers to Brooklyn use a bike lane in Warren Street and a one-way bike path (opened in September 2008) through the north end of City Hall Park to connect to the Brooklyn Bridge.
 Those arriving from Brooklyn use lanes in Park Row and Murray Street to reach the Greenway.

 Mixed-use paths continue a mile north from Dyckman Street into Inwood Hill Park alongside the western ball fields, at which point the path crosses the Amtrak rail tracks using a bridge with steps.
 This continues northeast into the park as part of the park trail system and connects north to bikeways in Spuyten Duyvil in the Bronx via the Henry Hudson Bridge, and east to the bike lane on 218th Street leading to the Broadway Bridge.

 The Harbor Ring is an initiative to create a 50 mi bike route along the Lower Hudson River, Upper New York Bay, and Kill van Kull that would incorporate bike paths along the Greenway.

 A portion of the Greenway between west 72nd and 83rd Streets is devoted to just pedestrians and the bike path was redirected onto other paths, including part of the roundabout above the 79th Street Boat Basin.

-An attack on the Greenway on October 31, 2017, killed six tourists and two local people; the perpetrator was an Uzbek-American and he used a Home Depot truck in the attacks.
+In an attack on the Greenway on October 31, 2017, the perpetrator an Uzbek-American drove a rented Home Depot pickup truck into cyclists and runners, killing eight people, six tourist and two locals, and injuring thirteen others.